FThompson/Gamepads.js/README.md

 ## Usage

-The `gamepads.js` script exposes the `gamepads` object that takes care of polling the HTML5 API for gamepads and tracking which gamepads are currently connected.
+The `gamepads.js` script exposes the `gamepads` object that takes care of event polling and tracking which gamepads are currently connected.
 You can add event handlers to this object to track when a gamepad is connected or disconnected.

 ```javascript
 gamepads.addEventListener('connect', e => {